bcgov/lcfs/backend/README.md

 Options:

 -   `-s`: Disables per-test capturing of stdout/stderr.
 This is useful for observing print statements and other console outputs in real time.
 -   `-v`: Verbose mode.
-Provides detailed information about each test being run.
+Provides detailed information about each test being run...